 - Book flights with non-SkyTeam Korean Air partners

-- Book hotel stays with Korean Air partners
+- Book hotel stays with three Korean Air partner properties

-- Rent cars or book limousines through Korean Air
+- Rent cars or book luxury airport shuttles through Korean Air

 How to Get the Most Out of This Card

-Getting the most out of this card is about both building good credit and scoring travel rewards—major U.S. airlines don’t offer secured cards, so this is rare combination.
-To build good credit, keep charges below 30% of the limit (even better, keep your balance below 10% of your credit limit).
+Getting the most out of this card is about both building good credit and scoring travel rewards.
+Major U.S. airlines don’t offer secured cards, so this is a rare combination.
+To build good credit, keep your balance below 30% of the limit .
 While the miles you could earn may seem attractive, make sure they’re something you’ll really use.
 If you spend zealously to rack up miles you won’t use, you risk carrying a balance and making costly interest payments.

 - Travel accident insurance: This is really a travel life insurance product for yourself and dependents with an altogether maximum value of $250,000.
 All tickets must be purchased with the card to qualify.

 - Rental car collision insurance (secondary to your own policy)

 U.S. Bank, the company that issues this card, is ranked eighth out of 11 credit card issuers in the 2019 J.D.
 Power Credit Card Satisfaction Study.
 It scored 785 out of 1,000 points, which is a tad less than the industry average.

 U.S. Bank has a mobile app and offers bilingual customer service in Spanish and English.
-You’ll also get a free credit improvement tool from TransUnion called CreditView.
-The credit score provided is from VantageScore, not FICO, the score used by most credit card and other companies to make decisions.
+You’ll also get a complimentary credit improvement tool from TransUnion called CreditView.
+The credit score provided is from VantageScore, not FICO, the score used by many lenders to make credit decisions.
 However, the scores broadly consider the same factors, so the Score Simulator will be quite useful in showing which actions will help your score improve.